HafizMuhammad-Saad/Buy-books/README.md

 - Order summary with tax and shipping calculations
 - Free shipping promotion for orders over $50

-### Checkout Page with Stripe Integration
+### Checkout Page with Manual Payment Flow
-- Secure payment processing simulation
+- Manual payment instructions for JazzCash and Easypaisa
 - Customer information and shipping address forms
+- Payment screenshot upload functionality
+- WhatsApp integration for order confirmation
-- Order summary and payment validation
+- Order ID generation and tracking
-- Success/failure handling

 ### Navigation and Routing
 - React Router for seamless navigation